macarie/batch/readme.md

 ## Todo

-- [ ] Add a maximum number of function calls that, when reached, bypass the timeout.
+- [ ] Add a maximum number of function calls that, when reached, bypasses the timeout.
 - [ ] Implement `clear` to cancel the currently scheduled function call.
 - [ ] Implement `flush` to execute the currently scheduled function call.